PetmeetlyPetmeetly

 The one check that protects your heart too

 Look both parents up yourself on the free OFA database at ofa.org and read the actual cardiac result, not just a CHIC number, which only means the tests were done and published.
-A cheap Cavalier with no cardiac testing is the costliest dog you can buy.
+If a Cavalier is priced well under the market, ask for those cardiac results by name before you go any further.

 How much should a Cavalier cost?